-I still check (unless I absolutely can’t) every single mix I do on speakers and there are certain times where I think the kick and snare work fine on headphones but when I listen back on speakers I can tell that they might be a little too mushy and that they need to punch more or something like that.
+I still check (unless I absolutely can’t) every single mix I do on speakers.
+There are certain times where I think the kick and snare work fine on headphones.
+But when I listen back on speakers I can tell that they might be a little too mushy.
+Or that they need to punch more or something like that.
 But once I hear the problems on speakers, I can then easily hear it on headphones.
-For me, it’s things like the impact of a mix I won’t necessarily know unless I check on speakers, just because you actually don’t get the air moving on headphones.
+For me, it’s things like the impact of a mix I won’t necessarily know unless I check on speakers.
+Because you actually don’t get the air moving on headphones.

 Headphones are also really good because you don’t have to worry about the acoustics of the room you’re in.
 You are wearing the studio on your head and it always sounds exactly the same wherever you are.

-The important thing with mixing on headphones is that it translates, it doesn’t matter exactly what it sounds like in the headphones, you just have to adapt to know what to do to make it sound good no matter where you listen.
+The important thing with mixing on headphones is that it translates.
+It doesn’t matter exactly what it sounds like in the headphones, you just have to adapt and know how to make it sound good.
+No matter where you listen.

 I use the Sony 7506 (£119 on Amazon) they are cheap, so worth trying.
 For me, they work.
 I can actually feel the low end in them which is something I can’t do on other headphones.

 If you mix on headphones and then go to your speakers and notice there are a lot of problems.
 Go back to your headphones and make sure you can still hear those problems.
 If you can’t you should try a different pair of headphones.